-Verify that the deduplication database (DDB) associated with the backup location that you want to delete is not in use for any backup or restore operations.
+Verify that the deduplication database (DDB) associated with the backup location that you want to delete is not in use for any back up operations or auxiliary copy operations.

 If the backup location that you want to delete is silo enabled, then you must complete the following:

 To send email notifications about the delete operation, you must configure a mail server in the CommCell Console.